Internal rate of return: Mathematics

-In the case of a series of exclusively negative cash flows followed by a series of exclusively positive ones, the resulting function of the rate of return is continuous and monotonically decreasing from positive infinity (when the rate of return approaches -100%) to the value of the first cash flow (when the rate of return approaches infinity), so there is a unique rate of return for which it is zero.
+In the case of a series of exclusively negative cash flows followed by a series of exclusively positive ones, the resulting function of the rate of return is continuous and monotonically decreasing from positive infinity (when the rate of return approaches −100%) to the value of the first cash flow (when the rate of return approaches infinity), so there is a unique rate of return for which it is zero.
 Hence, the IRR is also unique (and equal).
 Although the NPV-function itself is not necessarily monotonically decreasing on its whole domain, it is at the IRR.

 Similarly, in the case of a series of exclusively positive cash flows followed by a series of exclusively negative ones the IRR is also unique.

 Finally, by Descartes' rule of signs, the number of internal rates of return can never be more than the number of changes in sign of cash flow.

 The reinvestment debate

 It is often stated that IRR assumes reinvestment of all cash flows until the very end of the project.
 This assertion has been a matter of debate in the literature.

 Sources stating that there is such a hidden assumption have been cited below.
 Other sources have argued that there is no IRR reinvestment assumption.

-When comparing investments, making an implicit assumption that cash flows are reinvested at the same IRR would lead to false conclusions.
-If cash flows received are not reinvested at the same rate as the IRR, a project with a relatively short duration and a high IRR does not necessarily add more value over a longer time span than another project with a longer duration and a lower IRR.
-This is why IRR should not be used on a stand-alone basis, but in combination with NPV.

-The Modified Internal Rate of Return (MIRR) addresses this issue by allowing for the inclusion a second investment at a potentially different rate of return, to calculate a portfolio return without external cash flows over the life of the project.
-However, for capital budgeting, when the objective is to maximize value, finance theory holds that NPV using the firm's cost of capital is the optimal metric.
+To understand the source of this confusion let's consider an example with a 3-year bond of $1000 face value and coupon rate of 5% (or $50).

+As can be seen, although the total return is different the IRR is still the same.
+Put in other words, IRR is neutral to reinvestments made at the same rate.
+No matter whether the cash is taken out early or reinvested at the same rate and taken out late - the rate is the same.

+To understand why, we need to calculate the present value (PV) of our future cash flows, effectively reproducing IRR calculations manually: